 What are the Standards of Satisfactory Academic Progress (SAP)?

 The Satisfactory Academic Progress (SAP) describes the academic standards a student must meet in order to remain eligible for federal aid and ensure they are progressing toward degree completion as required by federal regulations.
-If a student is not meeting these requirements, they may not eligible for federal aid.
+If a student is not meeting these requirements, they may not be eligible for federal aid.

 How is SAP measured?